oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-The user can then access an application from utsidie of the Kubernetes cluster via `http://<host>:30305/weblogic/<application-url>,` and the admin can then access the admin console via `http://<host>:30305/console`.
+The user can then access an application from utsidie of the Kubernetes cluster via `http://<host>:30305/weblogic/<application-url>,` and the admin can access the admin console via `http://<host>:30305/console`.

 The generated Kubernetes yaml files look like the following given the domainUID "domain1".